deziii-kulla/ai-image-detector/README.md

 TRAIN_PATH = "cifake_data/train"
 TEST_PATH = "cifake_data/test"

-You normally do not need to change these variables if cifake.zip is placed in the same folder as the notebook.
+You do not need to change these variables if cifake.zip is placed in the same folder as the notebook.

 Then open:

 ai_image_detector.ipynb

 using Jupyter Notebook or JupyterLab and run the cells from top to bottom.
-The notebook will load and prepare the dataset, train the CNN, evaluate the model and allow custom-image testing.
+The notebook will load and prepare the dataset, train the CNN, evaluate the model and allow custom image testing.

 To test your own image after training, place the image in the same project folder and change: